-45. UNEP is also currently finalizing a paper for publication on trade-related measures and multilateral environmental agreements".
-The aim of the paper is to support ongoing discussions on trade-related measures in multilateral environmental agreements taking place in different multilateral forums, such as the World Trade Organization's Committee on Trade and Environment.
-The paper provides an analysis of trade-related measures used in six multilateral environmental agreements (CITES, the Montreal Protocol, the Basel Convention on the Control of the Transboundary Movement of Hazardous Wastes and their Disposal, the Rotterdam Convention, the Cartagena Protocol on Biosafety of CBD and the Stockholm Convention), and the functions these measures play within the multilateral environmental agreements.
-The paper concludes by comparing and contrasting the use of trade-related measures in these multilateral environmental agreements in the light of their specific objectives.
+47. UNEP is also currently finalizing a paper for publication on trade-related measures and multilateral environmental agreements".
+The aim of the paper is to support ongoing discussions on trade-related measures in MEAs taking place in different multilateral forums, such as the World Trade Organization's Committee on Trade and Environment.
+The paper provides an analysis of trade-related measures used in six MEAs (CITES, the Montreal Protocol, the Basel Convention on the Control of the Transboundary Movement of Hazardous Wastes and their Disposal, the Rotterdam Convention, the Cartagena Protocol on Biosafety of CBD and the Stockholm Convention), and the functions these measures play within the multilateral environmental agreements.
+The paper concludes by comparing and contrasting the use of trade-related measures in these MEAs in the light of their specific objectives.
 UNEP has worked closely with the CITES Secretariat in the development of this paper.